YetiForceCompany/YetiForceDoc/docs/1-introduction/4-system-migration-or-recovery.md

 :::warning

-In order to properly transfer the CRM system to another server, you should make a complete copy of the system (files and database).
+In order to properly transfer the system to another server, you should make a complete copy of the system (files and database).
 It is best to use compression software, e.g.

 ```bash
 zip -r `date +"%Y%m%d_%H%M"`.zip __YETIFORCE_PATH__ -q